 The Mackintosh House

-There will be an admission charge for entry to The Mackintosh House from 18 March 2016.
-Find out more: Mackintosh House Admission Charge
+Changes to Mackintosh House Admission from 5 July 2016.
+Find out more: Changes to Mackintosh House Admission

 The Hunterian Art Gallery houses one of the most important collections of the work of Scottish architect, designer and artist, Charles Rennie Mackintosh (1868-1928) and his artist-wife, Margaret Macdonald Mackintosh (1864-1933).